 Throughout December and January of 2020, the Office of CTE held implementation workshops for schools and career centers interested in implementing NLPS courses in the 2021-2022 school year.
+The content was targeted towards school counselors, administrators, and CTE directors.
 A recording and a slide deck from one of the implementation workshops is linked above.

 The above webinar took place in November of 2020.
 The webinar's goal was to provide relevant information to assist schools and career centers with determining whether they planned to opt-in to providing NLPS courses in the 2021-2022 school year.

-Questions: Any questions related to Next Level Programs of Study can be sent to CTE@gov.IN.gov.
-You are also welcome to request a time for our team to connect with any members of your school/career center through a video call.
+Questions: Any questions or requests related to Next Level Programs of Study can be sent to CTE@gov.IN.gov.

 The definition of a CTE Concentrator is a student must earn a C average in at least two non-duplicative advanced courses within a particular program or program of study.
 Though current high school students are grandfathered under the previous CTE Concentrator definition – earning at least 6 high school credits in a career sequence – schools may opt to use this new definition of two courses for their current students.

 Use for the Six Credit Definition (Perkins IV)

 Use for the Two Advanced Course Completion Definition (Perkins V)